-In today’s complex world, most of us accept that predicting the future with any certainty is nearly impossible.
-There are simply too many variables and too many interconnected factors at play.
+Most of us accept that predicting the future with any certainty is nearly impossible.
+There are too many variables and too many interconnections at play.

-For example, we might ask, “Why were the politicians so shortsighted?
-Why didn’t the generals not anticipate the counter-attack?”
-When things go wrong, we often blame decision-makers for failing to foresee the current situation, assuming they should have predicted the outcome if they had thought harder or planned better.
+We ask, “Why were the politicians so shortsighted?
+Why didn’t the generals anticipate the counter-attack?”
+When things go wrong, we assume decision-makers should have seen it coming, as if better thinking or planning would have made the outcome clear.

 What is Retrospective Coherence?

-The core issue is that our brains filter out the chaos and uncertainty of the past and replace it with a narrative that suggests inevitability.
+The core issue is that our brains filter out the chaos and uncertainty of the past, replacing them with a narrative that suggests inevitability.

 Why is Retrospective Coherence Dangerous?

-- It Misrepresents Complexity: Complex systems (such as economies, ecosystems, or human organizations) have multiple interdependent variables that interact unpredictably.
+- It Misrepresents Complexity: Complex systems (such as economies, ecosystems, or human organizations) comprise multiple interdependent variables that interact in unpredictable ways.
 Retrospective coherence reduces this complexity to a linear “cause-and-effect” story, leading to oversimplified conclusions.

 - It Hinders Learning: Seeing the present as having been predictable in the past prevents us from recognizing the uncertainty and complexity that existed at the time.
 This limits our ability to learn from those experiences and navigate unpredictable situations in the present.
 Instead, we risk oversimplifying events by focusing on “obvious” mistakes, as if the correct path had been clear all along.